timjmiller/wham/README.md

 * Future versions may include options for internal estimation of weight at age, like [Miller et al. 2018](https://doi.org/10.1139/cjfas-2017-0124).

 ## Maturity-at-age:
-* One matrix of annual maturity at age is input and used to estimate spawning stock biomass.
+* One matrix of annual maturity at age is input and used to estimate annual spawning stock biomass.

-### Parameters:
+### Parameter options:

-## Natural Mortality:
+* Natural Mortality:
   * In general, this can be year- and age-specific.
 However, by default it is assumed known at the initial parameter values using the map argument in TMB.
   * It can also be treated as a random walk of random effects, or an allometric function of weight at age.
+* Variance parameters for natural mortality:
+  * If a random walk in annual natural mortality parameters, then corresponding variance parameters can be estimated.
+* Initial numbers at age:
+  * Estimate between 1 and n_ages age-specfic parameters
+  * Estimate an initial recruitment and an "initial F" and rest of numbers at age are based on equilibrium calculations.
+* Recruitment:
+  * Can be estimated as annual fixed effects, a random walk, or random effects around a mean (potentially related to spawning stock biomass)
+* Abundance at age:
+  * Numbers at age after recruitment can be deterministically determined by numbers at previous age in previous year (statistical catch-at-age)
+  * Transitions in abundance at age can be stochastic
+* Variance parameters for abundance at age
+  * If transitions in abundance at age are stochastic, estimate between between 1 and n_ages corresponding variance parameters.
+* Catchability is estimated on a logit scale with the user specifying upper and lower bounds.
+* Selectivity parameters are estimated on a logit scale with the user specifying upper and lower bounds.
+* Variance parameters for aggregate catch and indices
+  * Fleet- or index-specific parameters may be estimated to scale corresponding input standard errors.
+* Variance parameters for age composition observations
+  * Depends on models assumed, but parameters for each age composition set (i.e., fleet or index) can be estimated.

 ### Ouput Estimates:

 * Annual abundance-at-age